Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   ```
 ## Clean the project

 The following command is used to clean Tizen project.
-If you clean the project, all output files generated during the build are removed.
+If you clean the project, all output files generated during the build are removed:

 **Syntax:**